Ahmed-Abdelgawad-Dev/IMAGE-PROCESSING-API/README.md

 The project can be built and run as follow:

-### 1. Installing the dependencies:
+### 1. Installing the dependencies

 `yarn` or `npm i`

-### 2. Production ready build folder:

 `yarn prod`

+After `yarn prod` all scripts should pass successfully.

+### 2. Production ready build folder

+`yarn prod`

 This command will compile typeScript code into JavaScript in the `./build` folder and make a production ready code.

-### 3. Start the Server:
+### 3. Start the Server

+Make sure to run `yarn prod` before starting the server.
 `yarn start`

 Starting the server running on port `3000`.